 - 1. Complete resume.
 In order to fully evaluate your application, your resume must include: - (a) Paid and non-paid experience, job title, location(s), dates held (month/year), and hours worked per week for each position.
 Dates (month/year) and locations for all overseas field experience must also be detailed.
-Any experience that does not include dates (month/year), locations, and hours per week will not be counted towards meeting the solicitation requirements.

-- (b) Specific duties performed that fully detail the level and complexity of the work. - (c) Names and contact information (phone and email) of your current and/or previous supervisor(s). - (d) Education and any other qualifications including job-related training courses, job-related skills, or job-related honors, awards or accomplishments. - (e) U.S. Citizenship.
+Any experience that does not include dates (month/year), locations, and hours per week will not be counted towards meeting the solicitation requirements. - (b) Specific duties performed that fully detail the level and complexity of the work. - (c) Names and contact information (phone and email) of your current and/or previous supervisor(s). - (d) Education and any other qualifications including job-related training courses, job-related skills, or job-related honors, awards or accomplishments. - (e) U.S. Citizenship.

-Your resume should contain sufficient information to make a valid determination that you fully meet the experience requirements as stated in this solicitation.
+Your resume should contain sufficient information to make a valid determination that you fully meet the experience requirements as stated in this solicitation for each grade level(s) for which you are applying.
 This information should be clearly identified in your resume.
 Failure to provide information sufficient to determine your qualifications for the position will result in loss of full consideration.